SoK: Security Below the OS -- A Security Analysis of UEFI: Background

-When the system is powered on, the CPU communicates with the SPI flash chip through the SPI controller to fetch the initial firmware code to be executed.
-This is the bootstrapping process where the CPU starts the system's firmware, which then initializes the rest of the system and eventually loads the operating system\cite{wootton2016serial}.
+It is a synchronous serial communication interface used for short-distance communication, primarily in embedded systems~\cite{uefiSPI}.
+The SPI flash chip communicates with the CPU using the SPI protocol over an SPI Bus.
+When the system powers on, the CPU communicates with the SPI flash chip through the SPI controller to fetch the initial firmware code for execution.
+This bootstrapping process begins when the CPU starts the system's firmware, which initializes the rest of the system and eventually loads the operating system~\cite{wootton2016serial}.